CVBDL/RaAuthenticationDocs/rest-api.md

 ### Schema

-All API access is over HTTP.
+All API access is over `HTTPS`, and accessed from the `https://hostname/raauthentication`.
 All data is sent and received as JSON.

 Blank fields are included as `null` instead of being omitted.